wultra/powerauth-mobile-sdk/docs/Migration-from-1.5-to-1.6.md

 - `PowerAuthCore` - module contains low level implementation and has embedded OpenSSL.
 - `PowerAuth2` - module contains all high level SDK source codes and depends on `PowerAuthCore`

 ### API changes

 - All public objects, protocols, enums, constants and functions now have `PowerAuth` prefix.
 All previously declared `PA2*` interfaces are now declared as deprecated.
   - For example, `PA2ActivationStatus` is now deprecated and you should use `PowerAuthActivationStatus` instead.
 The similar rename can be applied for all deprecated interfaces.
   - This change normally works well for swift enumerations, because enumeration values are mangled to a short names, like `.removed`.
 For ObjC projects, it's recommended to use project-wide find'n'replace.
 For example, for `PA2ActivationState_` you can replace all occurrences to `PowerAuthActivationState_`.
+  - You may encounter a several compilation errors at the beginning.
+If so, then it's recommended to fix the deprecation warnings first, because that may also solve that compilation errors.

-- ECIES routines are now provided by new `PowerAuthCore` module, so in case your application depends on our E2E encryption scheme, then you have add `import PowerAuthCore` fist and then fix the deprecated warnings.
+- ECIES routines are now provided by new `PowerAuthCore` module, so in case your application depends on our E2E encryption scheme, then you have add `import PowerAuthCore` first and then fix the deprecated warnings.
 - SDK no longer provide functions to detect jailbreak on device.

 List of renamed interfaces: